pjsilvestre/CS157A-21/docs/Project_Final_Report.md

   ![wears](./images/table-screenshots-design-v3/wears.png)
 - is_friends_with
   ![is_friends_with](./images/table-screenshots-design-v3/is_friends_with.png)

 # Implementation

 TODO

 # Conclusion

 ## Team Retrospective

 - Devin Gonzales

 This project served as a challenging introduction into full-stack development with the inclusion of both front-end and back-end components.
 Developing in JavaScript utilizing Node.js and Express has taught me a lot about server-side design and the difficulties that come with not only ensuring complete functionality of a web application but also designing an effective UI for a client.
 I learned first-hand the role of a database in the back-end of an application as well as how databases interact with the server to bring functionality to an application.
 My experience with this project has also given me an acute disdain for Node's package manager and the challenges that come with debugging npm.
 Despite these challenges, this project has provided an opportunity for me and my team to grow as programmers and gain experience developing applications.

 - Claire Lin

 TODO

 - Patrick Silvestre

 TODO

 ## Future Improvements

-TODO
+Because clothes